 “You often get calls from women in Mississippi?
 What do you do on the Internet?”

 “Come, sit,” he said.
-He patted the adjacent cushion.
-He told her the story.
-He showed her a printout of Jo Nell’s column.
+He took her hand and led her to the sofa.
+He set his phone on the coffee table and picked up a printed sheet, Jo Nell’s column.
 He told her more about Barton, what he had learned from reading the Barton News-Outlook website and talking to the town’s citizens.
 He said, “Much of it was obliterated by an F4 tornado in May.
 Six people were killed, including two children.”

 “Churchy?
 You mean religious.”

 “Do you realize that if you actually went there and met them, you would find that you have almost nothing in common with them, at any level?”

 “That’s not the point,” he said.
 “Or perhaps that’s exactly the point.”
 He said, of the Mississippians, “The way they speak is calm and elegant.”
 He searched for a word.
 “It's courtly, and gracious.
 During the first few accidental calls, I always wanted to talk longer, because they were mistaken strangers from far away, and I wanted to make sure they understood their mistake, and I also really enjoyed the way they talked, but I didn’t want to run up their phone bills for no good reason.
 Now they’re phoning on purpose to speak to me because they think I’m lonely, and they want to help Canadians.
 I’m their designated hard-luck Canuck.”

 “They're assuming you’re white.
 To people down there, Canadians are white.”